anttiviljami/pointscene-node-endpoint/readme.md

 ## Usage

-Run `pointscene` as an executable from the command line.
+Run `pointscene.js` as an executable from the command line.
+If you ran `gulp install`, it should already be accessible in your $PATH as `pointscene`.
 See --help for options.

 ```
 $ pointscene